unplugged/unplugged-controls/_posts/330/2013-01-12-UnpCalendar.markdown

 <script src="https://gist.github.com/whitemx/906050275af37eab6f8b.js"></script>

+# Multi Day Events
+There are two ways to display multi day events.

+Option 1 is to set the start and end time of the event.
+So for example 01/03/2014 13:00 and 04/03/2014 13:00 would see the event start at 1pm on 1st March 2014 and finish at 1pm on 4th March.

+If you don't want to have the event show up with a start time, then set the times to 00:00 (ie midnight) and make the end date the day after the actual finish.
+So 01/03/2014 00:00 and 05/03/2014 00:00 would show a multi day event starting on 1st March and finishing on 4th March.

 # Required Resources
 On the assumption you are using UnpHeader in your application then the only extra resource required is fullcalendar.css.